samanshirdell/Dotfiles/readme.md

 `@import url('/home/eli/.cache/wal/colors-waybar.css');`

 That file is one of many that is created by `Pywal`.
+Try replacing eli with your $USER and see if that works.
 Alternatively, you can do one of the following:

 - create your own file which would look something like this:
 ```